AgnieszkaPiszcz/shop/readme.md

-# Shopping websites
+## Shopping website

 # Installation

-To run the website Python3.8 or higher and sqlite3 are required, and python dependencies must be installed:
+To run the website, Python3.8 or higher and sqlite3 are required, and python dependencies must be installed:

     python3.8 -m pip install -r requirements.txt